FTC Regulatory Enforcement Procedures - Explained

 Within the FTC, attorneys working in the bureau of consumer protection enforce the federal laws related to consumer affairs and rules promulgated by the FTC.
 The FTC enforces these rules and laws through the following methods:

-• Investigation – The BCP is the internal group charged with handling the investigation and potential prosecution of FTC violations.
+The Bureau of Consumer Protection (BCP) is the internal group charged with handling the investigation and potential prosecution of FTC violations.
 The FTC generally initiates investigations pursuant to reports from consumers and businesses, pre-merger notification filings, congressional inquiries, or reports in the media.

-• Consent Orders – The FTC may enter into agreements with alleged violators to refrain from the continued violation of consumer protection law, known as “consent orders”.
+The FTC may enter into agreements with alleged violators to refrain from the continued violation of consumer protection law, known as consent orders.
 This is where the alleged violating party consents to an administrative order to modify or correct the challenged practices.

 Note: While voluntary compliance through a consent order is often effective, the FTC has the option to skip the consent order process and file an administrative complaint or initiate federal litigation.

 The FTC will bring an action before an administration court.
 The court may order that the business cease the practice in question.
 If the findings of the administrative judge are challenged, the case is reviewed de novo by the full FTC Commission.
 If the defendant wishes to appeal the decision of the FTC commission, she can initiate a challenge with the US Court of Appeals.